-When I am not working, I can be found playing games with our three children, enjoying one of my husband’s culinary creations, spending time outdoor with my family, taking photos, or working on a digital art/design project.
+When I am not working, I can be found playing games with our three children, enjoying one of my husband’s culinary creations, spending time outdoor with my family, taking photos, cross-stitching, baking, or working on a digital art/design project.
 One of my passions is giving back to the community; my family and I are involved in a few community programs/clubs for youth.

 Site Supervisor- Leadership

 Phone: 760-744-1150 x2574

 Hello, my name is Yi-Cheng Hu (pronounced E-Chen).
 I was born in Taiwan and moved to Honolulu, Hawaii when I was in the seventh grade.
 After completing my B.A. in Psychology, I decided to pursue a career in Early Childhood Education and started teaching preschool in 1999.
 I have worked with all age groups, from infants to pre-kindergarteners, and found each stage of development to be unique and special.
 While I worked in the field, I was able to complete a M.A. in Human Development and obtain a Program Director permit in Child Development from the California Department of Education.
 I worked as an ECE instructional Specialist at a campus based lab school for over 14 years before I arrived at Palomar.
 Besides being a teacher in the classroom, I was responsible for training and mentoring college students who worked in my classroom.
 I am excited to be a part of the ECE Lab School team, and am eager to grow and learn with my new family.

 I believe in life-long learning and continue to pursuit professional development opportunities whenever possible.
 When I am not working, I enjoy spending time with family members and friends, being an amateur foodie, and volunteering at my daughter’s school and extracurricular activities.